 Learn media skills from media experts

-This graduate-level workshop is designed for people who want to learn how to navigate the ever-changing media landscape.
+This graduate-level workshop, held virtually, is designed for people who want to learn how to navigate the ever-changing media landscape.
 We'll explore what media was, what media is and peek at what media might be in the future.